 Deposits and Withdrawals

 LottoGo comes up a little short in this category with only two methods for funding your account and withdrawing: Visa and MasterCard.
-The card you use to deposit will also be credited back with any winnings.
+LottoGo will also credit the card you use to deposit back with any winnings.

 The minimum free withdrawal amount is £10.
 You may withdraw as little as £1, but LottoGo reserves the right to charge a handling fee for amounts under £10.
 Withdrawals are processed back to your bank account within 3-5 business days in most cases.